unrealwork/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

   Switch to the HTTP protocol and modify the port number (default is `8088`) if the ATSD is running on a self-signed SSL certificate.

-  Replace **atsd_hostname** with a valid hostname and update user password in the webhook URL above.
+  Replace `atsd_hostname` with a valid hostname and update user password in the webhook URL above.

   ![](images/route53-slack.png)

-7. Import the [aws-cloudwatch-alarm](rule-aws-cloudwatch-alarm.xml) rule into ATSD.
-For instructions on importing a new rule see the following [walkthrough](walkthrough.url).
+7. Import the [`aws-cloudwatch-alarm`](rule-aws-cloudwatch-alarm.xml) rule into ATSD.
+For instructions on importing a new rule see the following [guide](walkthrough.url).

 8. Configure the [mail client](https://github.com/axibase/atsd/blob/master/administration/mail-client.md).